IMAGINARY/gradient-descent/README.md

 ## Configuration

-The `config.json` file is loaded when opening the application.
+A config file is loaded when opening the application.
 It supports the following keys:

 - **defaultLanguage** (string, default: en): Default language to use.
 Can be overriden by the `lang` query string.